 I used a damp index finger to smooth out the line, wiping the excess caulk on a paper towel.

 5. CLEAN UP.
 Once the caulk is dry, scrape off any glue residue from the mirror with a straight-edge razor.
-We let one strip of wood slide while attaching it, so we had some goop to remove.
-If you’re more careful than we were, you won’t have this issue.
+One strip of wood slid when we attached it, so we had some goop to remove.
 I cleaned off the last smears and fingerprints with Goof-off.